Researchers evaluate vaccines for combating brain tumors

 Also on the horizon are drugs designed to make radiation therapy more effective and small-molecule drugs designed to bypass the brain’s natural protective barriers to prevent recurrence of disease, Aiken says.
 The blood brain barrier — which only allows essential molecules such as amino acids, oxygen, glucose and water to access the brain — has been a major deterrent to finding effective drugs to treat brain cancer and other diseases of the brain.

 Advances in technology also offer promise in providing gentler, more effective treatment options.
-For example, Rush recently began using TrueBeam STx, a powerful, noninvasive radiosurgery system, that destroys cancerous and benign tumors with high-dose, highly accurate radiation beams while minimizing damage to healthy tissue.
+For example, Rush offers TrueBeam STx, a powerful, noninvasive radiosurgery system that destroys cancerous and benign tumors with high-dose, highly accurate radiation beams while minimizing damage to healthy tissue.